 The Ontario Substitute Decisions Act (1994) created two types of powers of attorney.
 A Power of Attorney for Property (also known as a General Power of Attorney) will enable the person designated in the power of attorney to look after your financial affairs including bank accounts, investments, real estate, other property, etc., subject to any restrictions that you elect to include in the power of attorney.
 The powers conferred by the power of attorney may be exercised at any time, but are generally intended to enable the designated person to administer your affairs during any subsequent incapacity, although a power of attorney is frequently used to enable someone to deal with your affairs while you are travelling or otherwise unavailable.

 The second type of power of attorney is a Power of Attorney for Personal Care.
 This enables the designated person to make decisions regarding care and medical treatment when you are unable to do so due to incapacity.

 Although the Substitute Decisions Act enables a court to appoint a guardian for property or for personal care, it is not necessary to apply to the court for such purpose if an attorney has been designated under a power of attorney.
 If there is a dispute, your power of attorney is clear guidance to the court of your preferences regarding the choice of guardian of your care and property.

 The Substitute Decisions Act also provides for the appointment of the Ontario Public Guardian and Trustee as guardian for property or for personal care if there is no other suitable candidate.
 This can generally be avoided by executing powers of attorney.

-For further information or assistance with legal matter regarding wills, estates or power of attorney, contact one of our Toronto estate lawyers listed on the left by clicking on their name.
+For further information or assistance with legal matter regarding wills, estates or power of attorney, contact one of our Toronto estate lawyers listed on the right by clicking on their name.